filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # type: int
   #MaxQueuePoRep = 0

-  # MaxQueueSnapEncode is the maximum number of sectors that can be queued waiting for UpdateEncode to start processing.
+  # MaxQueueSnapEncode is the maximum number of sectors that can be queued waiting for UpdateEncode tasks to start.
   # 0 means unlimited.
   # This applies backpressure to the market subsystem by delaying the ingestion of deal data.
   # Only applies to the Snap Deals pipeline (DoSnap = true).